oroinc/documentation/user_guide/reports.rst

 There are three main parts:

-- **Columns**: defines the columns of your report and information displayed therein and
+- **Columns**: defines the columns of your report and information displayed therein

 - **Grouping**: defines how details of the report will be grouped in the rows